Don’t Believe the Hype — Bed Bugs Are Easy to Kill. Learn How

 Step 5: Set Up and Plug-In Your Heaters

-Check out our Video on Achieving
+Check out our Video on Achieving Proper Airflow!

 Set up your bed bug heater equipment to maximize airflow and circulation.
 Like a convection oven, the fast-moving hot air forces heat into the nooks and crannies where the bugs live.
 High air flow also helps speed up the heating process through convection.
 Keep these general concepts in mind when setting up your bed bug heat treatment equipment.